Bill Robertson (Australian intelligence officer)

-During World War II, Robertson served as an Australian Army officer.
+During the Second World War, Robertson served as an Australian Army officer.
 He served as an infantry officer in North Africa, where he was wounded in action, and in Greece, before being appointed to staff roles in New Guinea.
 During 1944–45, he was attached to the British Army in North West Europe and held senior staff roles with two different British divisions.

 In 1952, Robertson was a founding member of the ASIS; its existence was to remain officially secret for two and a half decades.

 Early life

-Robertson was born in Melbourne on 2 February 1917.
+Robertson was born in South Yarra, Victoria,Melbourne, Australia on 2 February 1917.

 Military service

-On 15 November 1939, Robertson joined the Australian Imperial Force (service number VX213), thus volunteering for service overseas with the Australian Army.
-With the rank of Captain, he served in the 2/8th Infantry Battalion, part of the 6th Division and was wounded during the capture of Tobruk from Italian forces.
+On 15 November 1939, Robertson joined the Second Australian Imperial Force (service number VX213), thus volunteering for service overseas with the Australian Army.
+With the rank of captain, he served in the 2/8th Infantry Battalion, part of the 6th Division and was wounded during the capture of Tobruk from Italian forces.
 Robertson also served with the 6th Division in Greece, fighting German forces.